Often, sales teams measure their performances and success by looking at their monthly quotas, average sales value, churn, ROI, and similar metrics.

 Tips to achieve this sales objective:

-Deep dive into sales reports to identify the point of drop-off
+- Deep dive into sales reports to identify the point of drop-off

-Proactively address customer concerns
+- Proactively address customer concerns

-Conduct closed surveys to seek customer feedback
+- Conduct surveys to seek customer feedback

-Train your teams effectively to offer better customer service
+- Train your teams effectively to offer better customer service

-Getting more sales from an existing customer is cheaper than acquiring a new one – especially owing to the increasing customer acquisition costs across all channels.
+Getting more sales from an existing customer is cheaper than acquiring a new one, especially considering rising customer acquisition costs across channels.
+Therefore, CLV is an important metric for your sales team to focus on.

 Sales objective example: